brutus/bash-slugify/README.md

       -s use underscores for spaces (shortcut for '-c_')

     mode options
-      -e  extend — treat all arguments as one string and echo a slug for it -r  rename files – treat arguments as filenames and rename them
+      -e  extended — treat all arguments as one string and echo one slug for it -r  rename files – treat arguments as filenames and rename them

     rename options
+      -E  don't slugify file extensions
       -n  dry run — only show new file names (no renaming) -f  force — overwrite existing files